Bira/octopus-carnival/_posts/2016-10-20-characters-mystic-knight.md

 ## New Spells

-One of the signature Mystic Knight abilities in the original game is the power to enchant all the party's with a given element at once, which saves a lot of time when that element turns out to be required in the middle of a fight.
+One of the signature Mystic Knight abilities in the original game is the power to enchant all the party's weapons with a given element at once, which saves a lot of time when that element turns out to be required in the middle of a fight.
 This is something can try replicating here by introducing a few new spells.

 These spells can be learned by anyone who meets the prerequisites.
 They're an efficient choice when the party is composed of three or more adventurers who